-Alerting devices are important products for deaf and hard of hearing.
-Most people with a hearing loss do not always wear hearing aids and cochlear implants.
+Alerting devices are important products for the deaf and hard of hearing.
+Most people with hearing loss do not always wear hearing aids and cochlear implants.
 For some, their hearing loss is profound that they are unable to benefit from a hearing device.
-Other chooses not to wear their hearing aids 24/7.
-Many deaf and hard-of-hearing people often prefer not to wear their hearing aids, mainly when they are indoors in the privacy of their home.
+Others choose not to wear their hearing aids 24/7.
+Many deaf and hard-of-hearing people often prefer not to wear their hearing aids, mainly when they are indoors in the privacy of their homes.

 At the same time, the world is full of sound signals alerting us to all kinds of events.
 The baby cries because the baby is hungry, the doorbell rings from an unexpected guest, or the fire alarm in the condo building goes off at night.
 As a person who is deaf and hard of hearing, it can be very challenging to not only hear the sounds but it is more challenging to rely on or get the support they need from the hearing community.

 Often the hearing community is not inclusive of our needs.
 We don’t want life to stop us or our hearing issues to get in the way of life.
 That is why assistive technology for the deaf and hard of hearing, like alerting devices, has become an optimal solution.
 These devices don’t require us to do all the hearing or listening, and they can still protect us and alert us to the events surrounding us.